After Citizens United:

 The depth of public anger at the Supreme Court’s Citizens United decision in 2010 and the hunger among voters of all political stripes for action to block billionaire campaign donors were what sparked action in Colorado.

+Public anger over money in politics convinced Rocky Mountain reformers that they had a shot at passing a statewide referendum calling for amending the U.S. Constitution to control campaign spending.
 The first test vote came in Boulder, home of Colorado University, in 2011 as new money was flooding into campaigns across the country after the Supreme Court killed spending limits for corporations.

 Boulder’s city council decided to give ordinary voters a say: You decide whether to reject Court rulings that money equals speech and corporations are like people, and whether the U.S. Constitution should be amended to help restore campaign spending limits.